Quantum spin systems on infinite lattices: Statement and proof for local dynamics

 We might as well estimate the $e^{2 |t| \|\Phi\|\lambda} -1$ term by dropping the $-1$, and take all the terms together.
 Combining these results we obtain the following corollary.

 \begin{corollary} Consider the same setting as in Theorem~\ref{thm:lrbound} and suppose that $A \in \alg{A}(\Lambda_1)$ and $B \in \alg{A}(\Lambda_2)$ are local operators.
 Then we have the bound

 \end{corollary} This is a very rough bound, and with some extra work (and assumptions on the metric), it is possible to improve on it.
 For example, if $\Lambda_1 \cap \Lambda_2 = \emptyset$, then we can use $e^{2 |t| \|\Phi\|_\lambda}-1$ instead of $e^{2 |t| \|\Phi\|_\lambda}$.
 We will later discuss further improvements of this bound (at the expense of some mild additional assumptions), but first we will give the proof of Theorem~\ref{thm:lrbound}.

-As mentioned, it largely follows~\cite{MR2217299}, which in turn is based on the proof given in~\cite{MR1441540}, the main difference being that no Fourier theory techniques are no longer used, to be able to dispense of the translational invariance requirement.
+As mentioned, the proof largely follows~\cite{MR2217299}, which in turn is based on the proof given in~\cite{MR1441540}, the main difference being that no Fourier theory techniques are no longer used, to be able to dispense of the translational invariance requirement.
+There is a technical issue, however: \emph{a priori} it is not clear that interactions such that $\|\Phi\|_\lambda < \infty$ in fact generate dynamics on the whole system, since we have only proven this result for interactions of finite range.
+The first step would be to define a derivation that generates the dynamics.
+Suppose that $A \in \alg{A}(\Lambda)$.
+Then we have

+Hence we can define a derivation $\delta$ with domain $D(\delta) = \alg{A}_{loc}$.
+However, this is not quite enough to show that $\delta$ is the generator of dynamics.\footnote{Technically, $\delta$ must have a closed extension.} There are different ways of doing this, but here we follow a strategy similar to the proof of Theorem~\ref{thm:dynconv}.
+That is, we consider the \emph{local} dynamics $\alpha_t^\Lambda(A) := e^{i t H_\Lambda} A e^{-i t H_\Lambda}$, and show that $\alpha_t^\Lambda \to \alpha_t$ as $\Lambda$ grows.
+The easiest way to prove this is by first deriving a variant of the Lieb-Robinson bound for the local dynamics.
+Note that since we are considering only \emph{local} dynamics, it is not necessary to make any assumptions on $\Gamma$.